mlua-rs/rlua/README.md

   * There are currently no recursion limits on callbacks.
 This could cause one of two problems, either the API will run out of stack space and cause a panic in Rust, or more likely it will cause an internal `LUA_USE_APICHECK` abort, from exceeding LUAI_MAXCCALLS.
+This may be a source of unsafety if `LUA_USE_APICHECK` is disabled, and is considered a bug.
+  * All callbacks in `rlua` are FnMut, so if you trigger your own callback recursively, currently this will panic.
   * There are currently no checks on argument sizes, and I think you may be able to cause an abort by providing a large enough `rlua::Variadic`.
+I believe this would be unsafe without `LUA_USE_APICHECK` and should be considered a bug.